yunaSKKU/yunaSKKU/README.md

 * SQL for Data Science (UC Davis, achieved on Feb 1st, 2021)

 ### Affiliations (past, as well)
-* Statistics Department Study P-SAT Data Mining Team (Current, Team Leader)
+* Statistics Department Study P-SAT (Currently leading the Data Mining team, previously a member of the Regression Analysis team)
 * Artificial Intelligence Department Study COCO (2019.5~2020.11)
 * Leader of ambassador group 'Alimi' for the College of Global Convergence (2019.5~2020.12)